Closing of Apple stores in China could delay 1 million iPhone sales.

 The company has wider exposure to the Chinese consumer market and depends on the country for a greater percentage of its manufacturing.

-Ives and Backe described that the impact of the epidemic on Apple’s shares was softened because the company didn’t raise its major sales around the Chinese New Year, which occurred January 25.
+Ives and Backe described that the impact of the epidemic on Apple’s shares was softened because the company didn’t raise its major sales around the Chinese New Year, which occurred on January 25.

 Last quarter, Apple announced revenue of $91.8 billion, beating its own approximations.
 Growth was driven largely by roughly $56 billion in iPhone sales, even as the company missed appraisals for service revenue.